gabycasper007/csdrawing/README.md

 # Testing the app

 Tests can be done by running `npm test` in the project's root folder.
+This app uses the next testing tools: [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/)

 # Architecture